razacodespython/LevelUp/merkle-tree/Level-1/Keccak256-guide.md

 ### Keccak256

 Keccak256 also referred to as SHA-3, is a specific cryptographic hash function you'll encounter frequently in the blockchain world, particularly in Ethereum.
-Here's a breakdown of what it does and how it works:
+Here's a breakdown of what it does and how it works
-1

 ### What is a Hash Function?